TeamviennaJeremy/tiss-registration-madness/README.md

 ## Getting started

-1. Download the UserScript and install it to Tampermonkey/Greasemonkey.
+1. Download the script and install it to Tampermonkey/Greasemonkey
 2. Configure the script
-3. Visit your specific registration page.
+3. Visit your specific registration page
-4. Enable Script
+4. Enable the script
-5. Have fun.
+5. Pray :pray: